 A manufacturing tool kernel is built using the imx_v7_mfg_defconfig while the default kernel is built by using the imx_v7_defconfig.
 This is handled automatically by the MFGTool recipes listed above.

-For more details on how to use the manufacturing tool, see Section "How to Enter Serial Download Mode for MFGTool" in the i.MX Linux User's Guide.
+For more details on how to use the manufacturing tool, see Section "Serial download mode for the Manufacturing Tool" in the i.MX Linux® User's Guide (IMXLUG).